 Next day, having given the car back to the rental branch in Bristol, we leave the city from the great Victorian Temple Meads station – Brunel again – with its look of a more sober, English, repressed Mumbai terminus.
 Beautiful.

-The platforms, however, are settled with waiting, red sun-burnt faced, thick-necked fathers in vests and with Celtic cross tattoos – or the Chinese symbol for a Celtic cross – and their pudgy 12 year-old sons: England shirts, addicted to frankfurters, prodding at mobile phones and wobbling menacingly.
+The platforms, however, are settled with waiting, red, sun-burnt faced, thick-necked fathers in vests and with Celtic cross tattoos – or the Chinese symbol for a Celtic cross – and their pudgy 12 year-old sons: England football shorts, addicted to frankfurters, prodding at mobile phones, wobbling menacingly.
 Depressing.

 Cardiff station, though re-built in the 30s with an art deco look still has that classical feel of the golden age of railway travel, with an imposing ‘Great Western Railway’ carved in the stonework.
 And we’re disgorged uncommonly close, for a City Central station, to the centre of the city.